 - Make it clear in your advertisement that applicants will be screened.

 - Use a picture or two of your kitty to create more interest.

 - Tell potential adopters about you cat's personality, likes/dislikes, favorite toys, and what type of food and litter you use.

 While rescues often cannot immediately accept owner surrenders, depending on resources available, they may be able to help you advertise you cat.

 Fancy Cats will be happy to help you advertise your cat on Petfinder.com, to allow you to bring your cat to our adoption events for exposure, and to screen potential adopters for you.
 If we provide these services for you, the adopters will complete Fancy Cats' adoption paperwork.
 In addition, we require a $200 donation per cat from the person placing the cat up for rehoming once the cat is adopted.

 Sanctuaries: Retirement Homes for Cats

-There are precious few sancturies available where cats can be placed, after an application process and donation requirement.
-Sanctuaries provide a safe haven for at risk cats to live out their natural lives in a safe and serene setting.
+There are precious few sanctuaries available where cats can be placed, after an application process and donation requirement.
+Sanctuaries provide a safe haven for at-risk cats to live out their natural lives in a safe and serene setting.